 This course is a proficiency-oriented intermediate course emphasizing the past and future tenses.
 Greater emphasis is placed on speaking and writing skills.
 Prerequisite: Spanish I with a minimum grade of "C" or consent of the instructor.
+Offered opposite years of Spanish I.

-Introduction to Computing & Design (1 credit)
+Introduction to Computer Applications (1 credit)